google/kctf/docs/local-testing.md

 kctf chal status
 ```

-Which should return something like this (notice it says unhealthy and that the most recent POD is ready `1/2`):
+The preceding command should return something like this (notice it says "unhealthy" and that the most recent POD is READY=`1/2`):
 ```
 = CHALLENGE RESOURCE =